pgj/freebsd-wifibox/README.md

   reverse on resume.
 - The recovery mechanism itself could be disabled by setting this value to be empty.

-The `DEVD_FIX` variable controls the deployment of a fix for handling the ACPI suspend event.
-In older FreeBSD versions, suspend will not automatically trigger a call for the `service wifibox suspend` command so that has to be explicitly configured.
-This has been added for FreeBSD 14.0 hence it is not required any more from that version onwards.
-Set it to an empty value to disable this fix, otherwise the default value is going to be determined based on the OS version where the build is run.

 ## Documentation